Account

 Aileen is an Associate Director at Kali Theatre Company.
 She was also Head of the MA in Acting at Arts Ed – 2011-2015 and Head of Acting at Drama Studio London – 2018-19.

-accent teacher
+industry teacher

 darragh hand